ABRahali/LLM-Cybersecurity/README.md

 | 2023 | [Research on Adversarial Attack and Defense of Large Language Models](https://www.researchgate.net/publication/385708844_Research_on_adversarial_attack_and_defense_of_large_language_models) | Focuses on adversarial attacks targeting LLMs and explores defense mechanisms to mitigate these risks. | [researchgate.net](https://www.researchgate.net/publication/385708844_Research_on_adversarial_attack_and_defense_of_large_language_models) |
 | 2023 | [LLMmap: Fingerprinting For Large Language Models](https://arxiv.org/abs/2407.15847)                                                                                                          | Introduces a fingerprinting attack to identify and track LLMs based on their output patterns.          | [arxiv.org](https://arxiv.org/abs/2407.15847)                                                                                              |

-Below is a curated list of significant research papers from 2022 to 2024 that explore prompt injection attacks on Large Language Models (LLMs):
+Below is a list of significant research papers from 2022 to 2024 that explore prompt injection attacks on Large Language Models (LLMs):

 | **Title**                                                                                                                                                                                                 | **Year** | **Link**                                                                                                 | **Summary**                                                                                                                                                                          |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------- | -------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |